anaswick/MY_PORTFOLIO/SHARING MATERIAL/20230510_CUSTOMER_COMPLAINT_ANALYSIS.md

+#Customer Complaint Analysis - What we can learned from them

 Hello everyone! 😄

 Today, I would like to share my experience in analyzing customer complaint data.
 There are many ways to approach this task, but first, let's discuss why it is important to analyze customer complaints in the first place.